-How often should you bathe a Goldendoodle puppy?
+How often should I bathe my Goldendoodle puppy?

 A Goldendoodle, regardless of age, should be bathed no more than once per month unless they are exceedingly dirty or smelly.
 For a Goldendoodle puppy, you can wait 6 weeks to 2 months.
 Bathing your Goldendoodle puppy more frequently will cause skin issues and dryness.

 We may bathe often, but bathing a dog too often can lead to dry skin, which causes itching in dogs.
 A good bath session should include brushing and inspecting the puppy for ear infections, eye goop, and skin issues on the dog’s body that can go unnoticed under the dog’s hair.

 Grooming a Goldendoodle puppy should begin as early as possible in their life to promote acceptance of this task.
 This breed requires a lot of grooming, so get them used to a routine early.
 Some dogs will enjoy it, while others may only mildly tolerate it.
 The good thing is that puppies love to play, making it easier to undertake this ritual.

 The first session can be a bit of a challenge for Lexie, but they will become less nervous about the process after the first few months.
 Many things can be done to reduce their stress, and other cleaning methods at the beginning will lessen a Goldendoodle puppy owner’s stress.

 Having a puppy is a joyous time for a pet owner.
 We know it was for us when we adopted our beautiful Lexie.
 All that loveable cuteness with all that energy and curiousness about life can be fantastic fun to have around the home.